Jewish leader: Netanyahu election move concerns US Jews

-JERUSALEM (AP) — A prominent Jewish-American leader says that Prime Minister Benjamin Netanyahu’s alliance with an ultranationalist political party has raised significant concerns among U.S. Jews.
+JERUSALEM (AP) — Prime Minister Benjamin Netanyahu’s alliance with an ultranationalist political party has raised significant concerns among U.S. Jews, a top leader in the Jewish American community said Sunday.

+Malcolm Hoenlein, executive vice chairman of the Conference of Presidents of Major American Jewish Organizations, said the alliance is “very disturbing” to many American Jews.
+He said there are also concerns that it will provide new ammunition for Israel’s critics.

 Netanyahu last week welcomed a merger that folded the “Jewish Power” party into the larger “Jewish Home” for April elections.
 As part of their deal, Netanyahu gave the merged party a seat on his Likud Party’s list of candidates and guaranteed them two Cabinet positions if he wins.

-“Jewish Party” members see themselves as the ideological heirs of the banned Kach movement, which was outlawed by Israel and the U.S. because of its racist views.
+“Jewish Power” members see themselves as the ideological heirs of the banned Kach movement, which was outlawed by Israel and the U.S. because of its racist views.

-Malcolm Hoenlein, executive vice chairman of the Conference of Presidents of Major American Jewish Organizations, said Sunday that the political alliance has created a “very disturbing” image that Israel’s enemies could exploit.

 Most Read Nation & World Stories